 Dorset Coastal Stories is a series of short films which showcase the opportunities in commercial fishing and aquaculture in Dorset.

 The 4 films are all based in Dorset, which follow the stories of local people and their pathways into fishing and aquaculture.
-Two more films will follow later in the year, so watch this space.
+One more films will follow later in the year, so watch this space.
 Please do watch and share these inspiring stories!

 Sam Shuker, a 17 year old trainee commercial fisherman takes us out on a scallop boat from Lyme Regis and tells it like it is.
 He works long hours, determined to get as much experience as he can ready for the day when he is old enough to skipper a boat himself.
 Despite having all his fisherman tickets, Sam is also going to train to be a commercial diver, so that he can hand dive for scallops.
 He talks about the importance of the marine reserve for his fishery.
 He’s seen first-hand the ups and downs his fisherman father has gone through so he knows he’s chosen one of the toughest careers out there.
 But he loves the sense of freedom fishing brings.
 He says ‘the opportunities I have – it’s so much more than a job, it’s something I live for.
 I am determined to fight for it and if I have to rebuild it.’